endoflife-date/endoflife.date/products/electron.md

 both Chromium and Microsoft.
 On October 11, support will drop back to the latest three stable major versions.

-All supported release get fixes backported that were previously merged to main, though this may be on a case-by-case basis for some older supported releases.
+All supported release get fixes that were previously merged to main backported, though this may be on a case-by-case basis for some older supported releases.
 When an API is changed or removed in a way that breaks existing functionality, the previous functionality will be supported for a minimum of two major versions when possible before being removed.